Buddhism in Mongolia: History

-Nomadic empires (first millennium AD) – first introduction
+Nomadic empires (first millennium CE) – first introduction

 The earliest introduction of Buddhism into the Mongolian steppes took place during the periods of the nomadic empires.
-Buddhism penetrated Mongolia from Nepal via Central Asia.
+Buddhism penetrated Mongolia from Central Asia as early as the 1st century CE.
 Many Buddhist terms of Sanskrit origin were adopted via the Sogdian language.

-The rulers of the nomadic empires such as the Xiongnu (209 BC – 93 AD), Xianbei (93-234), Rouran Khaganate (late 4th c. - middle 6th c.) and the Göktürks (middle first mill.
-AD) received missionaries and built temples for them.
+The rulers of the nomadic empires such as the Xiongnu (209 BC – 93 CE), Xianbei (93–234), Rouran Khaganate (late 4th c. – middle 6th c.) and the Göktürks (middle first mill.
+CE) received missionaries and built temples for them.
 Buddhism prevailed among aristocrats and was patronised by the monarchs of the Xianbei-led Northern Wei dynasty (386–535) and of the Khitan-led Liao dynasty (916–1125).
 The Khitans aristocracy regarded Buddhism as the culture of the Uyghur Khaganate that dominated the Mongolian steppes before the rise of the Liao dynasty.
 The monarchs of the Jurchen-led Jin dynasty (1115–1234) also regarded Buddhism as part of their culture.

 The oldest known Mongolian language translations of Buddhist literature were translated from the Uyghur language and contain Turkic language words like sümbür tay (Sumeru Mountain), ayaγ-wa (a dative form of ayaq, a Uyghur word meaning honor), quvaray (monk) and many proper names and titles like buyuruγ and külüg of 12th-century Turkic origin.